HamedSiasi/utm-sd-example/README.md

 Starting application...
 ```

-...and your application should running.
+...and your application should be running.

 Copy `<project_name>_application.bin` to an SD card, rename it to `update.bin` and put the SD card into your board.
 When the board is reset, you should now see: